plcnextusa/init.d_Example/README.md

 Once the script returns "Install Complete", the init.d service is installed and running.
 Go to ````` /opt/plcnext/logs/hello.log ````` to see the example Python script running.

-## 2. Modifying the init.d service for your application
+## 2. Modifying the init.d example service for your application
 ### The init.d file (python.sh in the example) ###

   a.
 Inside the init.d file, you will see these lines of code: